Skip to main content

 I recently spoke with Danilo Coviello, the Founder of Espresso Translations, about his team's use of Wrike, specifically the mobile alerts feature and its helpfulness for team members in different time zones.
 "Now, our translator in Asia is alerted in the middle of the day, not at 3 AM," he says.
 This has had a huge impact on productivity.
 "The previous month, 23 projects were done earlier...due to the fact that team members could take new assignments on the spot," he explains.

-Why I picked Wrike: I picked Wrike because of its proofing module.
+I picked Wrike because of its proofing module.
 It offers a centralized platform for reviewing, editing, and approving digital content such as images, documents, videos, etc., which I think is really handy.
-It allows team members to easily submit their work for review, while managers and other team members can provide feedback directly on the document, reducing the need for lengthy email chains or separate feedback documents.
+It allows team members to easily submit their work for review, while managers and other team members can provide feedback directly on the document, which reduces the need for lengthy email chains or separate feedback documents.

-This feature not only saves me time but also reduces miscommunication and ensures everyone is on the same page, leading to faster decision-making and improving overall productivity.
+This feature not only saves me time but also reduces miscommunication and keeps everyone on the same page.
+This means faster decision-making and better overall productivity.

 Integrations include QuickBooks, Microsoft OneDrive, Microsoft SharePoint, Google Drive, Zoom, MediaValet, and Miro.